-We start seeing ants in spring, and by summer small anthills are everywhere.
+We start seeing ants in spring, and by summer, small anthills are everywhere.
 If your child is curious about these powerful yet tiny insects, you have to make these cute “walking” ant puppets.
-By holding on to the popsicle stick on the back, kids can walk their puppets along the table, floor, or take them out in the grass to play with.
+By holding on to the popsicle stick on the back, kids can walk their puppets along the table, or floor, or take them out in the grass to play with.

 by Kids’ Craft Room

 Here’s a simple and adorable ant craft for the classroom or at home.
 Paint some recycled bottlecaps black, add feet, antennae, and eyes, and place them on the super simple leaf template.
 Your ant is ready for display!

 More Fun Bug Crafts for Kids

 Need more beautiful bug craft ideas?
 Try the projects below!
 You’ll find fun projects like fingerprint bugs, mix-and-match insects, and plastic egg lightning bugs that really glow!

 Use a cork to stamp out all kinds of creepy crawlies!
 This project is easy, fun, and really gets the creative juices flowing.
 Think about how to turn simple stamped circles into caterpillars, bees, beetles, snails, and other insects, mollusks, and arthropods.

 If you don’t have a cork.
 Let your child use their fingerprint!
 This simple preschool insect art project will be loved by many.

 Kick-off spring or summer break with these adorable mix and match bugs featuring a butterfly, ladybug, and bee.
 Kids will have so much fun swapping out the bugs’ heads for their own faces!

 How adorable are these plastic spoon bugs on a branch?
 They look like pretty beetles enjoying a leafy lunchtime treat.
 It’s a fun way to use leftover plastic spoons and felt scraps to make something creative for summer.